EerieCode/Percy-Alpha-Testing/Script Updater/readme.txt

 Updates applied by this script
 - GetID()
-- New constants
+- New constants, including RegisterEffect flags
 - # for Group Size
 - Lua 5.3 Bitwise operators

 Updates known not to be applied by this script:
 - English name in comment under Japanese name